 Policies are made available to staff through the University webpages, and are referenced in staff and student handbooks.
 Further to this, communications on research ethics and integrity processes are made through the University's announcements system.
-Ethics and integrity is also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.
+Ethics and integrity are also a standing item on the University's Faculty Research Committees and Faculty Regulatory Affairs Committees.

 Information about University research-related policies and procedures is generally disseminated at induction via departmental and course programme handbooks.
-Induction for research students will normally include guidance about avoiding plagiarism and a requirement to undertake the University’s related online training in ethics and integrity.
+Induction for research students will normally include guidance about avoiding plagiarism and a requirement to undertake the University’s online training in research ethics and research integrity.